open-ce/open-ce/doc/README.open_ce_build.md

 The Dockerfile for this runtime image is located in [`images/opence-runtime/Dockerfile`](https://github.com/open-ce/open-ce/blob/main/images/opence-runtime/Dockerfile).
 This file can also be built and run manually and supports GPUs if the system is set up with `nvidia-container-runtime`.
-When building the Dockerfile, directly, it does require a few arguents, check the Dockerfile directly for details.
+When building the Dockerfile directly, it does require a few arguents, check the Dockerfile for details.